Are you or your partner struggling with sexual addiction?

 A mental health professional can only be accepted into the CSAT training program if they are fully licensed, with at least a master’s degree and a minimum of five years of clinical experience.

 Why choose online CSAT therapy?

 Online CSAT therapy gives the freedom to get help on your own terms.
-You can choose to address your issues by phone, text messaging, or live video calls, at a time of day that works for you.
+You can choose to address your sexual issues by phone, text messaging, or live video calls, at a time of day that works for you.

 Also, searching for a CSAT therapist can be taxing.
 Online platforms like ReGain do the hard work for you, helping you match with a counselor that meets your needs, who is available when you’re available.
-With services such as ReGain, you only need to do a short questionnaire to get matched with the right therapist.
+With services such as ReGain, you only need to do a short questionnaire to get matched with the right certified sex addiction therapist.

 Online CSAT counselors can sometimes be cheaper than in-person counselors.
 Still, prices of online platforms differ, and they aren’t generally covered by your insurance.